Procedure: ANU art collection and Drill Hall Gallery

-- No staff member other than Drill Hall Gallery and Art Collection staff may change the location of an art work in the University.
-If an art work needs to be rehung or moved to a new location, or if any problem arises with the art work’s siting, the Curator (Collection) must be contacted.
+- No staff member other than Drill Hall Gallery and Art Collection staff may tamper with a work or change its location once it has been installed.
+If an art work needs to be rehung or moved to a new location, or if a problem arises with the art work’s siting or environmental conditions, the Curator (Collection) must be contacted immediately.

 - University staff should take the following precautions in relation to art works:

-- Objects must not be placed against art works or within a dangerous proximity of them.
+- No objects may be leaned against art works or placed within a dangerous proximity of them.

-- Art works should not be in direct sunlight.
+- Art works should not be exposed to direct sunlight.

-- Sources of heat or steam should be kept away from art works: for example, art works must not be hung above heaters.
+- Sources of heat or steam should be kept away from art works: for example, art works must not be hung above heaters or near kettles.

 - Three-dimensional works such as sculptures, and glass and ceramic vessels, must not be used as functional objects.

-- University staff must inform the Curator (Collection) of any building renovations, painting or repairs that might threaten an art work.
+- University staff must inform the Curator (Collection) in advance of any building renovations, painting or repairs that might threaten an art work.
 In particular, university staff and contractors should consider the risks of dust, impact damage and any compromise to the security of an art work.
-If necessary, art works will be relocated for safe keeping.
+If necessary, art works will be relocated for safe keeping by the Curator.

-- The Curator (Collection) must be notified immediately if an art work is damaged or stolen.
+- The Curator (Collection) must be notified immediately if an art work is damaged, missing or stolen.

 - The Curator (Collection) may remove art works from any area at any time, including for the purposes of maintenance, repair or for loan elsewhere.

-- Certain works have been associated with a particular area of campus, school or organisation, and due consideration of this will be given when deciding where to display them.
+- Certain works have historically been associated with a particular area of campus, schools or organisations, and due consideration will be given when they are displayed

 - University staff who wish to reproduce or communicate an image from the ANU Art Collection must first contact the Curator (Collection).
-Copyright remains with the artist.
-The publisher of the image is responsible for obtaining copyright permission if required.
+In most cases copyright remains with the artist.
+The publisher of the image is responsible for obtaining copyright permission as required.

 |Printable version (PDF)|